Skip to main content

 Scheduled task detail view with active status, Run now button, and run history

-• Open the chat the run produced and continue the conversation
+• Open the chat a run produced and continue the conversation

 • See whether a run completed, was skipped, or failed